Disguys/Valmata/README.md

 # Try it for yourself

-Supports: CurseForge Launcher, GDLauncher and Minecraft.net Launcher.
+Supports: CurseForge Launcher, GDLauncher and Minecraft.net Launchers.

 `>` [See GitHub Wiki for install insturction](https://github.com/Disguys/Valmata/wiki).